What is Arithmetic Mean in Statistics?

-1. The Arithmetic mean is not an ideal application when computing the performance of investment portfolios, particularly when it involves compounding, or reinvesting of dividends and earnings.
+The Arithmetic mean is not an ideal application when computing the performance of investment portfolios, particularly when it involves compounding, or reinvesting dividends and earnings.

-2. Not ideal to calculate present and future cash flows, which economic analysts use in making their estimates.
-Using arithmetic mean in the situation is sure to misleading numbers.
+Not ideal to calculate present and future cash flows, which economic analysts use in making their estimates.
+Using arithmetic means in the situation is sure to mislead numbers.